unChaz/sci-fi-5e/srd/mechanics/combat.md

 Sometimes fate blesses or hacks a combatant, causing the novice to hit and the veteran to miss.

-If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s AC.
+If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target's AC.
 This is called a critical hit, which is explained later in this chapter.

-If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target’s AC.
+If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target's AC.

 #### Unseen Attackers and Targets

-Combatants often try to escape their foes’ notice by hiding, casting the invisibility tek skill, or lurking in darkness.
+Combatants often try to escape their foes' notice by hiding, casting the invisibility tek skill, or lurking in darkness.

-When you attack a target that you can’t see, you have disadvantage on the attack roll.
-This is true whether you’re guessing the target’s location or you’re targeting a creature you can hear but not see.
-If the target isn’t in the location you targeted, you automatically miss, but the GM typically just says that the attack missed, not whether you guessed the target’s location correctly.
+When you attack a target that you can't see, you have disadvantage on the attack roll.
+This is true whether you're guessing the target's location or you're targeting a creature you can hear but not see.
+If the target isn't in the location you targeted, you automatically miss, but the GM typically just says that the attack missed, not whether you guessed the target's location correctly.

 \page

-When a creature can’t see you, you have advantage on attack rolls against it.
+When a creature can't see you, you have advantage on attack rolls against it.
 If you are hidden—both unseen and unheard—when you make an attack, you give away your location when the attack hits or misses.

 #### Ranged Attacks